 We use the acronym LGBTQI+ on these pages and acknowledge that other variations of this acronym are just as valid.

 The Library is acquiring material recording the experiences of individuals, businesses, clubs, and organisations from the LGBTQI+ community, relating to their personal lives and community activities in New South Wales, both contemporary and historical.

-We are particularly interested in activities around the Pride movement in New South Wales leading up to Sydney WorldPride 2023.
+We are particularly interested in documenting activities and events in New South Wales associated with the Sydney WorldPride 2023 festival.

 The collections of unpublished material, including letters, personal papers, diaries and pictorial material, encompass individuals, community organisations, political groups and social agencies within the LGBTQI+ communities in New South Wales.